 This website is released under

-The Homebrew installation has been successfully tested on x86_64 architectures running on the following operating systems:
+The Bash AVpres scripts have been used successfully on various modern x86_64 architectures running under the following operating systems:

 The scripts have been programmed to run also on the old Bash version 3.2 (released on 2006–10–11), which sadly still comes with the Apple computers.
 However, we strongly advise to install the current Bash version 5.0 (released on 2019–01–07) also on computers running under macOS.

 The source code of the Bash AVpres package is available on our website (TGZ file).